 SECTION 5.
 The Council shall meet at the times and places fixed by ordinance, but must hold at least two regular meetings each month.
-The Clerk shall call special meetings of the Council upon written request of the Council President or any two majority of the Council members.
-Requests for special meetings shall state the subjects to be considered and no final action may be taken with respect to any other subject shall be considered atduring a special meeting-except by consent of all members of the Council.
-All meetings of the Council and of committees thereof shall be open to the public, and the rules of the council shall provide that citizens of the City shall have a reasonable opportunity to be heard at any regular meetings in regard to any matter being considered thereat.
+The Clerk shall call special meetings of the Council upon written request of the Mayor, the Council President, or any twotwo members.
+Requests for special meetings shall state the subjects to be considered and no final action may be taken with respect to any other subject shall be considered atduring a special meeting except by consent of all members of the Council.
+All meetings of the Council and of committees thereof shall be open to the public, and the rules of the council shall provide that citizens of the City shall have a reasonable opportunity to be heard at any meetings in regard to any matter being considered thereat.